 This is a mantra that I’ve adopted since commencing on my 12/12/12 Project last year.
 Imagine what it would be like to fly… to just stretch out your arms, catch the currents of the wind and glide high into the sky.
 The sense of pride and freedom you would feel would be incredible.
 Your movements would be effortless.
 Your destination… limitless.

 Now, imagine jumping off a cliff.
 Fear.
 Total and complete fear.
 Well, if you are ever going to fly, you are going to need to first jump off the cliff.

 Before you can finish, you must first begin.

 Sounds simple right.
 Well, the big secret in business is that taking the first step is not as simple as it sounds.
 Starting is actually the single hardest part of launching a firm.

 Last night, I was putting the final touches on my 12/12/12 Project and preparing for its big launch on Wednesday.
 I’ve learned much in the many years since launching my own firm, but the single most important lesson I have learned is that you must push through the fear, turn away from the list of reasons “not to”, embrace the possibilities… and start.
 Only then, will you succeed.

 I hope you too have taken this opportunity to start.
-December 12, 2012 is only a couple days away.
+December 12, 2012, is only a couple of days away.